asifnawazminhas/asifnawazminhas.github.io/_posts/Responsible_Disclosure/2025-02-11-RD-Open-Bug-Bounty.md

 ## What I found (high level)

-The majority of the accepted reports I submitted to Open Bug Bounty fell into five categories:
+The majority of the accepted reports that are accepted by Open Bug Bounty fell into the following five categories:

 - **Reflected Cross-Site Scripting (XSS)**
-- **Open Redirect** (typically via `redirect_uri` parameters)
+- **Open Redirect**
 - **Cross-Site Request Forgery (CSRF)**
 - **Improper Access Control**
 - **GDPR / PII exposure**